harshnehal1996/ML_OPS/reports/README.md

 > *Debugging method was dependent on group member.
 Some just used ... and others used ... .
 We did a single profiling*
 > *run of our main code at some point that showed ...*
 >
+> Answer:

-> Answer: Debugging methods depended on the group members and the specific bug that was encountered.
+Debugging methods depended on the group members and the specific bug that was encountered.
 When faced with bugs related to data path, connectivity etc we tried debugging using different approaches from print statements to the inbuilt python debugging.
 We also generated the coverage reports along with logical analysis along with stackoverflow and chatgpt for debugging and optimizing our code.

---- question 16 fill here ---

 ## Working in the cloud